tkstarir/TkStarJDC/README.md

 ```

-## Jalali to Gregorian and Gregorian to Jalali Convertering:
+## Jalali to Gregorian and Gregorian to Jalali Converting:
 ```
 <?php
 use \TkStar\LaunchPad\Components as Component;